South Carolina Diesel Emissions Reduction Act (DERA) Grants

 - The National Clean Diesel Funding Assistance Program awards competitive grants to fund projects that implement EPA or CARB verified and certified diesel emission reduction technologies.

 - The National Clean Diesel Tribal Grants award competitive grants to U.S. tribal agencies or intertribal consortia with jurisdiction over transportation or air quality to fund projects that implement EPA or CARB verified and certified diesel emission reduction technologies.

 - The Clean Diesel Rebates offer rebates in addition to grants for specific opportunities to implement clean diesel technology.

-Please visit the Southeast Diesel Collaborative's website for more information on these grant opportunities and clean diesel strategies.
+Please visit the STRIDE Collaborative's website for more information on these grant opportunities and clean diesel strategies.
 This group is a partnership between leaders from federal, state and local government, the private sector and other stakeholders in Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina and Tennessee.